Raviv Ullman: Music

 In June 2006, Ullman and a few of his friends created parody hip-hop music videos under the name the Webee Boys.
 In December 2006, Ullman met actor Douglas Smith of Big Love fame and together they formed a band called Goodbye Ian.
-The group expanded to as many as seven people and later changed its name to His Orchestra.
+The group expanded to seven people and later changed its name to His Orchestra.
 Ullman plays drums and glockenspiel in the band, which released its debut album, Field Guide to the Wilds, on 24 February 2009.

-Post-television career: 2009–Present
+Post-television career: 2009–present

 Theater

-After completing Rita Rocks in 2009, Ullman had some small roles in short films, television, and film but began to focus his career on theater acting, starring in Off-Broadway and regional theater productions.

 From January 2012 to 24 March 2012, Ullman starred as the character Alex in the New Group's production of Russian Transport Off-Broadway in New York.
 On 30 April 2012, it was announced that Ullman joined the cast of Alena Smith's new Off-Broadway play The Bad Guys.
 It began performances on 22 May at the McGinn/Cazale Theater on the Upper West Side in New York City.
 In 2014, Ullman acted opposite of Holly Hunter and Richard Chamberlain in the first revival of Sticks and Bones.
 Sticks and Bones opened 6 November 2014 and closed 14 December 2014.

 Ullman starred in the 2017 benefit play Right Before I Go at The Town Hall.

-In 2018, Ullman performed in the Roundabout Theatre Company Underground's much-lauded production of Usual Girls by Ming Peiffer.
+In 2018, Ullman performed in the Roundabout Theatre Company Underground's production of Usual Girls by Ming Peiffer.

 Music

-Ullman is an accomplished musician and plays drums and guitar.
-He has worked as a touring musician, notably with Soko on her 2012 tour.
+Ullman was a musician with Soko on her 2012 tour.
 Ullman was a member of the band Reputante, which released their 2013 debut on Julian Casablancas' record label Cult Records.
 He departed the band sometime in 2015.
 With Reputante members James Levy and Jimmy Giannopoulos, Ullman helped form the band Lolawolf with actress Zoë Kravitz.
-They released their self-titled debut EP on 4 February 2014.
 He left Lolawolf before the release of their first full-length record, Calm Down, in October 2014.